 Each machine takes an hour or two to diagnose, fix, clean up and paint.
 Out here in Hawaii, there is much more rust on machines which causes takes more time.
 We go through a handful of machines each week.

 How much money is he making from it?

 As his skills have improved, so has his pay.
 I am now giving him $10/hr for his work on machines and that’s not me being a charity case.
 He can now process machines almost entirely by himself once the machine is at our house and has done so many times.

 I still need to make some money from the local repairing and selling of appliances, and I do have to help with the pickup, delivery and some of the moving of the machines and a bit of the painting.
 There are occasional times when he needs a little more muscle as well.
 As time goes on, I’ll have him take over the operation entirely and he will keep all the profits.
-I think it’s good for him work hard for years and prove himself capable of the task and not just get it handed to him.
+I think it’s good for him to work hard for years and prove himself capable of the task and not just get it handed to him.

 Why are you doing this now?

 When I spend my time helping someone start their own appliance business or resale business on Craigslist, occasionally it’s helping people start a new career and earn a living for potentially decades to come.
-Some of the letters from my students of the school, and readers of this blog I’ve received have brought my wife and I to tears when we realize that impact had.
+Some of the letters from my students of the school and readers of this blog I’ve received have brought my wife and me to tears when we realize that impact had.
 This has had a big impact on me as I’ve been wrestling with how best to use my time.

 Am I going to still be involved in the appliance business?